 There are a number of non-financial risks that an organization may face:

-- Closely related to default risk and is the risk around the timing of payments between counterparties.
+Closely related to default risk, it is the risk around the timing of payments between counterparties.
 For example, one party may have observed the agreements of a currency swap but the other party may not.

 Compliance risk is made up of regulatory risk, accounting risk, and tax risk.
-When laws and regulations are updated, this may create the need for financial restatements, back-taxes or other penalties
+When laws and regulations are updated, this may create the need for financial restatements, back-taxes or other penalties.

-- The risk of valuation error when the valuation of a particular security is based on a misspecified price model
+This is the risk of valuation error when the valuation of a particular security is based on a misspecified price model.

 The likelihood or probability of a material negative outcome is often understated in financial models and it is often related to model risk.
 Financial markets do not follow a normal distribution of returns but tend to have “fat tails” and if the internally selected model does not account for this, tail risk is introduced.

 Interactions Between Risks

-An example of risk interactions may be the failure of a key counterparty is settle an obligation in a timely manner.
-The settle risk creates a solvency risk for the company which was due to receive the proceeds.
-In turn, they may not be able to pay their suppliers which leads to legal risk.
-Or, they may not meet regulatory solvency requirements which creates compliance risk.
-They may need to rapidly sell assets to raise the cash creating a liquidity risk.
+An example of risk interactions may be the failure of a key counterparty to settle an obligation in a timely manner.
+Settlement risk creates a solvency risk for the company which was due to receive the proceeds.
+In turn, it may not be able to pay its suppliers which leads to legal risk.
+Or, it may not meet regulatory solvency requirements which creates compliance risk.
+It may also need to rapidly sell assets to raise cash creating a liquidity risk.